Our club was formed initially as the Fens Hotel in the 1993-4 playing in

-As Arriva the club won several local cups, and after finishing runners-up in the Durham Minor Trophy we went on to win it the following year With a 5-4 penalty shoot out win over Horden CC at Peterlee FC.
+As Warrior FC then Arriva FC the club won several local cups, and finished runners up in the Hartlepool Church League twice and also finishing runners-up in the Durham Minor Trophy losing on penalties we then went on to win it the following year With a 5-4 penalty shoot out win over Horden CC at Peterlee FC.

-In 2002-3 season, then known as Teesside Arriva, the club moved into Division 2 of the Teesside League gaining promotion after losing the title on goal difference in the last game of the season after hitting the bar in injury time which would have won the title and winning the Washington Trophy, with a 3-1 win over Spennymoor B.D At Chester-le Street with 2 from Kevin Auton and a Glen Watson Volley a Burness Bowl win over Darlington S.R.M at Wolviston goals from Niel Hay and Dave Clark secured a 2-1 win and finishing as runners-up in the Darlington Charity
+In 2002-3 season, then known as Teesside Arriva after dual sponsorship by Hartlepool and Middlesbrough garages who provided mini coaches for away travel, the club moved into Division 2 of the Teesside League gaining promotion after losing the title on goal difference in the last game of the season after hitting the bar in injury time which would have won the title and winning the Washington Trophy, with a 3-1 win over Spennymoor B.D At Chester-le Street with 2 from Kevin Auton and a Glen Watson Volley a Burness Bowl win over Darlington S.R.M at Wolviston goals from Niel Hay and Dave Clark secured a 2-1 win and finishing as runners-up in the Darlington Charity

 Neil Hay won the Golden Boot for being the second Divisions Leading Scorer